Paul Abodeely, MA, LMFTA

 Aimee Horn, M.Ed, LMHCA

 Aimee earned her Master’s Degree in School Counseling from Indiana University and her Bachelor’s Degree from the University of Wisconsin-Madison.
-For over 15 years Aimee has worked in education in various capacities.
-She has worked within the public schools and NWAIS Accredited private schools.
-Aimee has also assisted in special needs classrooms and worked one-on-one with students for various social-emotional and academic challenges including ADHD, anxiety, and executive function deficits.
-With additional expertise in school leadership roles, mindfulness, and a whole-child strength-based approach when working with clients, Aimee brings a range of skills to her coaching and therapy roles.
-A transplant to Seattle, Aimee enjoys the PNW for its healthy lifestyle and beautiful scenery.
-When Aimee is not helping others you can find her spending time with her husband and two daughters, skiing, biking, doing Pilates, traveling or discovering a new favorite restaurant around Seattle in which to dine.
+For over 16 years Aimee has worked in education in various capacities.
+Aimee has assisted in special needs classrooms and worked one-on-one with students for various social-emotional and academic challenges including ADHD, anxiety, and executive function deficits.
+Aimee has additional expertise working with adults and parents of children with ADHD through the Calm & Connected Workshops.
+Aimee works with people of all ages to help them reach their goals.
+Aimee utilizes her knowledge of strength-based practice, mindfulness, and a whole-person strength-based approach when working with clients for coaching and/or therapy.
+Aimee enjoys the PNW for its healthy lifestyle and beautiful scenery.

 Micah Price, MSW, LSWAIC